nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

 		sanity check for pkg-config in ports

----

-### port contents
+## port contents

-So what does a pkgsrc port contain?
+A pkgsrc port should at least contain:

 - `Makefile` : a comment, developer info, software download site and lots of other possibilities
 - `DESCR` : a paragraph containing the description for the software of the port we're making